Installing Docker and Docker Compose on Ubuntu (Using Docker’s Official Repository)

 sudo usermod -aG docker $USER

-After running this, log out and ssh back in (or reboot) for the group change to take effect.
+After running this, log out and SSH back in (or reboot) for the group change to take effect.

-Once you’ve sshed in again, test it by running docker info
+Once you’ve SSHed in again, test it by running docker info

 or docker run hello-world